hstocks/ctf_writeups/2020/hxp/audited/README.md

 # audited - _pwn, 263pts_

-For this challenge we had to bypass runtime audit hooks in the Python interpreter, which are a new addition in Python 3.8.
+For this challenge we had to bypass runtime audit hooks in the Python interpreter, which were a new addition in Python 3.8.
 In a nutshell, audit hooks allow scripts to add a hook which is called whenever any interesting event occurs.
 These events cover things like creating new code objects, opening files, and execveing.
 You can find a comprehensive list of all audit events in the [CPython documentation](https://docs.python.org/3/library/audit_events.html), and for more implementation details see the [PEP publication](https://www.python.org/dev/peps/pep-0578/).

+The challenge registered an audit hook which would call `__exit` (their imported alias of `os._exit`) if it was triggered, which meant that we couldn't simply open the flag or spawn a shell, for example.

-Initially I thought this might be a 1-day challenge, so I trawled through all of the audit-hook-related entries in the Python bugtracker, and all issues/PRs on GitHub, but I didn't spot any obvious bugs which would help us solve this challenge.
+Initially I thought this might be a 1-day challenge, so I trawled through all of the audit-hook-related entries in the Python bugtracker, and all issues/PRs on GitHub, but I didn't spot any obvious bugs which would help us solve the challenge.
 So this was either a previously-unknown bug in the audit implementation, or the developers had forgotten to add audit hooks for some useful function (seemed unlikely as they were pretty diligent in adding them, based on the commit history), or we had to attack the registered audit function itself.

-Eventually I decided that the latter option seemed like the most likely, and it was clear that if we could get a reference to the `__main__` module, then we could overwrite the `__exit` function, which was called by the audit hook, to stop the audit function from actually exiting.
+Eventually I decided that the latter option seemed like the most likely, and it became clear that if we could get a reference to the `__main__` module, then we could overwrite the `__exit` function reference, which was called by the audit hook, to stop the audit function from actually exiting.

-I was able to achieve this by raising an exception and walking up the stack frames until I found the frame containing the reference to
-`__exit`.
-Once I had that I could just overwrite it with some no-op function.
+I was able to achieve this by raising an exception and walking up the stack frames until I found the frame containing the reference to `__exit`.
+Once I had that I could just overwrite it with some no-op function and execute whatever I wanted to get the flag.
 ```python
 classes = 'a'.__class__.__base__.__subclasses__()
 sys = classes[133].__init__.__globals__['sys']